Seasonal Planning for South Africa Travel

 For some sun and sea, autumn is an ideal time to appreciate the KwaZulu-Natal coast without the crowds.
 Here, the water is warm enough for swimming year-round.
 Visit in April or May, and you'll find yourself comfortable in just a t-shirt after a morning dip in the Indian Ocean.
 Near the end of the season, the annual sardine migration attracts vast numbers of sharks and dolphins, making for fantastic scuba diving near Durban.
 Just inland from there in the Midlands district, the summer heat has faded, and it's a great time to visit the grand country houses and spa resorts in the region.
 And in the Drakensberg mountains, the moderate weather makes for great hiking, biking, and horseback riding.

-Check out this 16-day itinerary to enjoy a bit of everything: hike on Table Mountain in Cape Town, sample wine and cheese in Franschoek, ride in a hot air balloon in Johannesburg, go on a wildlife safari in Kruger, and soak in the sun on the KwaZulu-Natal coast.
+Check out this 16-day itinerary to enjoy a bit of everything: hike on Table Mountain in Cape Town, sample wine and cheese in Franschhoek, ride in a hot air balloon in Johannesburg, go on a wildlife safari in Kruger, and soak in the sun on the KwaZulu-Natal coast.

-South Africa in Winter (June - August)
+Winter in South Africa (June to August)

 - Winter storms in the Cape Provinces, with cloudy days and cooler temps

-- Ideal for whale-watching near Hermanus
+- Ideal for whale watching near Hermanus

 For safari lovers, winter is the perfect time for a trip to the national parks of South Africa.
 You'll be chilly on game drives in the evenings and early mornings, but the payoff is entirely worth it.
 Due to a lack of rainfall, the vegetation is usually quite sparse and dry, making it easier to spot wildlife.
-The cooler weather also means that the animals are generally more active than they are during summer, so you'll get to experience the animals in motion, rather than taking a midday nap in the African sun.
-However, the great weather means that crowds are thick and prices are high, so plan to visit in early June or late in July to avoid the annual mid-July school holiday rush.
+The cooler weather also means that the animals are generally more active than they are during summer, so you'll get to experience the animals in motion rather than taking a midday nap in the African sun.
+However, the great weather means that crowds are thick and prices are high, so plan to visit in early June or late July to avoid the annual mid-July school holiday rush.